[ Return to main page ]

 Sections to be covered:

-up to and including best approximation (least squares), and you are allowed two sheets of notes
+to and including numerical differentiation.
+You are allowed two sheets of

 - Introduction to MATLAB